scinfu/SwiftSoup/README.md

 # Setting the text content of elements
 ### Problem
-You need to modify the text content of a HTML document.
+You need to modify the text content of an HTML document.
 # Solution
 Use the text setter methods of `Element`: